-- Senior Economist, U.S Chamber of Commerce
+- Chief Economist, U.S Chamber of Commerce

-Curtis Dubay, senior economist in the Economic Policy Division at the U.S. Chamber of Commerce, tracks the condition of the economy, analyzes the impact of public policy on economic growth, and runs the Chamber’s Chief Economists Committee.
+Curtis Dubay, chief economist in the Economic Policy Division at the U.S. Chamber of Commerce, tracks the condition of the economy, analyzes the impact of public policy on economic growth, and runs the Chamber’s Chief Economists Committee.
 The committee consists of chief economists from member businesses.
 It helps the Chamber formulate economic policies and provides analysis to policymakers in Washington, D.C.

 Previously, Dubay was senior economist at the American Bankers Association where he worked on tax issues and followed the economic trends affecting the banking industry.
 Prior to ABA, he was a research fellow in tax and economic policy at The Heritage Foundation.
 There he researched and published on tax and economic policy issues.